Moamal-2000/moamal-alaa/README.md

 - `About` – A brief introduction about me and the technologies I work with.
 - `Projects` – A few cool things I've built, plus what I used to build them.
+- `Archive` – A list of other noteworthy projects I’ve worked on over the years.
 - `Contact` – Want to say hi?
 Here's how to reach me!

 ## Color Palette